 Rats!
-You've received the dreaded "thank-you-for-your-interest-but..." letter, and you really wanted that job.
-Maybe you were the number 2 or number 3 candidate.
+You've received the dreaded "thank-you-for-your-interest-but..." letter, and you are very disappointed.

 What now?
 Move on to the next opportunity, right?
 Of course.
 But first...

-Hopefully you wrote thank you notes to the interviewers after the job interviews.
+Hopefully, you wrote thank-you notes to the interviewers after the job interviews.
 (Right?)

-If you did not like them, and don't really want to work there, don't bother.
+If you did NOT like them, and don't really want to work there, don't bother.

 At this point, what do you really have to lose?
 Really?

 They've already offered the job to someone else and probably gotten an acceptance.
 But that person may change their mind and never start the job.
 Or that person may take the job but prove to be unsatisfactory.
-It happens more often than you think.

 So, what does the employer do when they face this situation?
 They groan, roll their eyes, and take another look at the applicants who almost got the job.
 Why?
 Because they really don't want to start from scratch, post the job, review the resumes, schedule interviews, spend time in meetings discussing the job and the candidates, etc.

-A thank you note after a rejection will really stand out.
+A thank-you note after a rejection will really stand out.
 The probability that it will pay off may be less than 5%, but that probability may show a higher return on the investment of your time than any other job search action you take that day, and it won't take much time to do.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-A veteran of the United States Marine Corps and a Visiting Scholar at the MIT Sloan School of Management since 2012, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
-Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn, and Google+.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.

 More about this author...